icarito/physics-with-xo/10_digital_to_analog.md

 ### Sugar TurtleBlocks Activity

-Just like with the XO1, the XO1.5 can sythethize sounds by utilizing the digital to analog converter (DAC) that come integrated to its sound card.
+Just like with the XO1, the XO1.5 can synthesize sounds by utilizing the digital to analog converter (DAC) that come integrated to its sound card.
 Programming this sythesis is done by coding Python in the Pippy Activity development environment that is included with SUGAR (see code at "Sound Sythesys with XO1").

 You can also achieve synthesis with the TurtleBlocks Activity (v.130), with the "senoidal" programming block contained in the media block palette.